Xunnamius/next-test-api-route-handler/README.md

 shaking][tree-shaking], and the `types` key, which points to a TypeScript declarations file.

-Additionally, this package does maintain shared state (i.e. memoized imports) but does not exhibit the [dual package hazard][hazard].
+Additionally, this package does maintain shared state (i.e. memoized imports, stateful error handling); regardless, it does not exhibit the [dual package hazard][hazard].

 ### License